ivopbernardo/sql-absolute-beginners/2 - Data Types/readme.md

 ## Contents
 The folder contains:

-* 1. Simple Select Statements.sql: This file contains basic examples of SELECT statements, demonstrating how to retrieve data from a table.
+* 1 - Data Types - Numeric.sql: This file contains examples demonstrating the usage of numeric data types in MySQL.

-* 2. Simple Filter Statements.sql: Explore how to filter data using WHERE clauses in SQL with these  examples.
+* 2 - Data Types Characters and Text.sql: Explore how to work with character and text data types in MySQL with these examples.

-* 3. New Columns and Calculations: Learn how to create new columns and perform calculations on your data using SQL's features.
+* 3 - Data Types - Dates.sql: Learn how to handle date data types in MySQL and perform operations on dates.

-* 4. Dive deeper into SQL query construction with examples showcasing different query clauses like ORDER BY, GROUP BY, HAVING and more.
+* 4 - Data Types - Casting Columns.sql: Dive deeper into casting columns and converting data types in MySQL.

 ## How to Use
 Simply navigate to the file of interest and explore the SQL queries provided.
 Each file contains comments explaining the purpose and usage of the queries.
 To make these queries work, you need to setup the `sakila` database first.